-• The foundation agreement of the financial institution signed by all its founders in 2 copies.
+- The charter signed by the head of the financial institution in 2 copies; - The foundation agreement of the financial institution signed by all its founders in 2 copies.

 4.4 Business Reorganization and Restructuring

 Reorganization of a legal entity (merger, acquisition, split-up, spin-off, and conversion) may be carried out by the decision of its founders/participants or the body of the legal entity authorized by its founding documents, or, the regulatory authority for banks, financial institutions or other entities licensed to perform operations being their only permitted activity.